 You might not always be able to get to a store or restaurant, but maybe they can get to you.
 Delivery also helps employ a driver or rider.

 Helping get the word out about small businesses will help increase their profile and their customer base – more customers mean a stronger cash flow.
+Promote by creating free product videos.
 Your friends and connections trust your endorsement.
+Brainstorm brand name ideas with Magic Write’s business name generator, powered by OpenAI.

 Review sites can now make or break businesses, so support a small business with a glowing review.
 Use as much detail as you can.
 You can even write another when you next buy from them.